 As it turns out, Genesis 17:12 of the Bible mandates the circumcision of infant boys on the eighth day after birth—a recommendation pronounced long before we had the science to back it up.

 I will leave any conclusions to you about the significance of this anecdote, but it is nevertheless interesting.

-However, you can find specific instructions about how to get around this, for New Yorkers and residents of other states, at Vaccine Liberation Organization, which has a page specific to New Yorkers who wish to avoid the Hepatitis B shot, vitamin K injections, or the application of silver nitrate into your newborn’s eyes.
+However, you can find specific instructions about how to opt out of injection (and obtain oral vitamin K for your newborn), for New Yorkers and residents of other states, at Vaccine Liberation Organization, which has a page specific to New Yorkersiii who wish to avoid the Hepatitis B shot, vitamin K injections, or the application of silver nitrate into your newborn's eyes.

 The Dangers of the Shot They Don't Warn You About

 There are three primary areas of risk associated with these injections:

 - Among the most significant is inflicting pain immediately after birth which has the potential to cause psycho-emotional damage and trauma to a newborn.

 - The amount of vitamin K injected into newborns is 20,000 times the needed doseiv .
 Additionally, the injection may also contain preservatives that can be toxic for your baby's delicate, young immune system.